Conenn/AppointmentScheduler/MyAppointmentScheduler/README.txt

 Appointment Scheduler Version 1
-Used to schedule appointments with associated contacts and customers.
+Used to schedule appointments with a contact and customer associated with each appointment.

 1. Upon launching program you will be prompted with a login screen, login with correct credentials.